HangS111/LSDFormer/README.md

 Core source file:

     .\ultralytics\nn\extra_module
-This document contains all the ideas of LSDFormer.
-If you want to fully understand our method, this is the only document you can read.
+This folder contains key modules of LSDFormer.
+If you want to fully understand our model, this is the only folder you need to read.

 Training and testing script paths:

     .\train.py
     .\test.py
-We still provide training and testing file templates, and all parameters can be customized.
+We also  provide training and testing file templates, and all parameters can be customized.

 ## Note
 Before starting the model training, please first prepare the dataset and configure the dataset configuration file.